Version2Software/cdk-examples/api-gateway/api-ddb/README.md

 4. Use curl scripts to invoke the API.
 5. Understand a sampling of DynamoDB requests and responses.

-# Assumptions
-1. You have an AWS account.
-2. You have generated an access key and secret key for an IAM account.
-Using root account access keys is strongly discouraged.
-3. You have configured a default profile in ~/.aws/config and ~/.aws/credentials, either manually or by using "aws configure".

-# Installation
-Install the aws-cli.
-See https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html \
-Install the CDK.
-See https://docs.aws.amazon.com/cdk/latest/guide/getting_started.html#getting_started_prerequisites

-# Requirements for this exercise
-JDK (11 or later)\
-mvn (3.6 or later)\
-git\
-curl (As an alternative you can use Postman.
-See https://www.postman.com/downloads)

 # Quick Start
 `cdk deploy`  (Uses mvn to compile the Java files, generates the JSON template, and builds the CF stack in AWS.)